Nabucco: Act 4: The Broken Idol

-Fenena and the Israelite prisoners are led in to be sacrificed (Orchestral Interlude & "Va!
+Fenena and the Israelite prisoners are led in to be sacrificed (orchestral interlude and "Va!
 La palma del martirio" / "Go, win the palm of martyrdom").
 Fenena serenely prepares for death ("O dischiuso è il firmamento" / "O open is the firmament").
 Nabucco rushes in with Abdallo and other soldiers.
-He declares that he will rebuild the Temple of Jerusalem and worship the God of the Israelites, ordering the destruction of the idol of Bel.
+He declares that he will rebuild the Temple of Jerusalem and worship the God of the Israelites, ordering the destruction of the idol of Baal.
 At his word, the idol falls to the ground of its own accord and shatters into pieces.
 Nabucco tells the Israelites that they are now free and all join in praise of Jehovah.
 Abigaille enters, supported by soldiers.
 She has poisoned herself.
 She begs forgiveness of Fenena, prays for God's mercy and dies.
 Zaccaria proclaims Nabucco the servant of God and king of kings.

 Historicity

 The historical Nebuchadnezzar II (c.
 634–562 BC) took Jerusalem in 597 BC, but the madness plot of the opera differs from both archeological and biblical records of him.
 In the Book of Daniel, his madness lasts for seven years before his conversion to Judaism.

 But in the opera it only lasts for the time between the order to kill Fenena and the Jews, and it being carried out.

 The biblical story of seven years of madness followed by conversion bears more similarity to the Dead Sea Scrolls' story of Nabonidus (556–539 BC), father of Belshazzar in the Cylinders of Nabonidus, than to the historical Nebuchadnezzar.
 Nabonidus was the last king of Babylon, five kings later than Nebuchadnezzar, and Belshazzar was a temporary regent during Nabonidus' reign.

 Historical and biblical records agree that the Jews were freed and their temple was rebuilt not by the Babylonians but by Cyrus the Great following his conquest of Babylon in 539 BC.